Interested in becoming a University of Arizona NASA Space Grant Undergraduate Intern or Mentor? Here is how it works:

 - Potential Interns: Before the application due date, interested undergraduates that meet the eligibility requirements for this opportunity must submit an online application.
 Applications will be reviewed and ranked by the University of Arizona NASA Space Grant Steering Committee.

-- Intern Advisors (2nd-year interns): Undergraduate students who have already completed a UArizona Space Grant internship and have not graduated from the UArizona may apply for a second year as an Intern Advisor:
+- Intern Advisors (2nd-year interns): Undergraduate students who have completed a UArizona Space Grant internship and have not graduated from the UArizona are eligible to apply for an Intern Advisor position the following year:

 - Potential Mentors: Before the application due date, faculty and professionals interested in mentoring motivated undergraduates submit online applications defining potential research, research & development, science writing, science policy, or science education project to be offered for student intern participation.
 There tend to be more mentor applications than internship opportunities.
 Nevertheless, the selection process is entirely student merit-based.
 It is only after the highest-ranked students are selected that the process of matching interns to the most suitable mentor application begins.

 - Review Process and Ranking Criteria: In mid-July, the Space Grant Steering Committee (made up of ~10 faculty and professionals from various disciplines at the UArizona, as well as participants from local industry) review all intern applications.
 The Committee ranks intern applications based on the content and quality of the applicant's responses to three open-ended questions.
 GPA, motivation for applying, interest-level, potential, and involvement (work, volunteerism, other activities) are also considered.
 Experience is NOT a factor in the selection process as the internship is designed to provide first time research opportunities.